LISTEN TO THIS ARTICLE

 The appeal of pointwise scoring is interpretability.
 You get a numeric score, a justification, and you can track score distributions across many outputs.
 If your model's average helpfulness score is 3.8, and your next iteration hits 4.1, you have a signal that something improved.
 Pointwise scores are easy to log, aggregate, and put in dashboards.

 The problem is calibration.
 LLMs are overconfident.
 GPT-4 will happily give a "5/5" to a mediocre response if it doesn't have a comparison point.
-Allkivi's 2026 work on language proficiency assessment found that pointwise LLM judges overestimated quality by 15-20% on average when scoring learner texts, consistently rating intermediate work as advanced.
+Research on LLM-as-judge systems consistently shows that pointwise judges tend to overestimate quality when scoring without a comparison point, often rating mediocre work as good or intermediate work as advanced.
 The models lack the distributional awareness to distinguish "good for the task" from "the best possible answer."

 This overconfidence compounds when you're evaluating edge cases.
-Liu et al.'s recent work on image editing evaluation found that pointwise MLLM judges (multimodal LLMs) rated 30% of failed edits as successful when they preserved image quality but ignored the user's instruction.
-The models optimized for "this looks visually plausible" rather than "this matches what was asked."
+Liu et al.'s recent work on image editing evaluation found that pointwise MLLM judges (multimodal LLMs) often rewarded visually plausible outputs while overlooking whether the edit actually matched the user's instruction.
+The models optimized for "this looks good" rather than "this matches what was asked."
 A model asked to "make the sky more dramatic" might produce a generically beautiful sunset that has nothing to do with drama.
 A pointwise judge sees a nice sunset and scores it highly.
+Their framework decomposes evaluation into twelve fine-grained factors spanning image preservation, edit quality, and instruction fidelity to combat this failure mode.

 The other major failure mode is reference dependence.
 Even when you don't provide a reference text, the judge's internal training distribution acts as an implicit reference.
 A judge trained primarily on formal academic writing will penalize informal tone even when informality is exactly what the user wanted.
 I tested this by having GPT-4 rate customer support responses.
 It consistently marked empathetic, casual replies as "less professional" than stiff, formal ones, despite user preference data showing the opposite.